DigitalPublishingToolkit/tod58/md/02chapter1.md

 balconies and window sills.
 Each node would be owned and maintained by its owner, who would also define the rules of engagement with other nodes.
 The network would grow as a result of the combination of social and urban topologies.
-The properties of the technology – well strictly speaking there is no such thing as property of technology as I just explained but lets reduce complexity for a moment – impose certain restrictions.
+The properties of the technology – well, strictly speaking, there is no such thing as property of technology, as I just explained, but lets reduce complexity for a moment – impose certain restrictions.
 WLAN (Wireless Local Area Networking), later called Wi-Fi by the trademark of the Wi-Fi Alliance, operates in a part of the electromagnetic spectrum that does not pass through obstacles such as